|

 of your spiritual guide will be imputed to willfulness, not to virtue,

 though you were to exhaust your bodies by labors and austerities."
+Humility, the characteristic trait of all

 the saints, was to Ignatius the sister virtue of obedience.
 For along